-The Foundation for Seacoast Health has proudly awarded over 658 scholarships to 315 individuals totaling over $2.17 million in support.
+Since its founding, the Foundation for Seacoast Health has proudly awarded over 660 scholarships to 320 individuals totaling over $2.2 million in support.

-In keeping with the mission of the organization to invest its resources to improve the health and well being of Seacoast residents, candidates must be pursuing an undergraduate or graduate degree in a health-related field of study.
+In keeping with the mission of the organization to advance initiatives that impact and promote the health and well-being of Seacoast residents, candidates must be pursuing an undergraduate (not limited to high school seniors) or graduate degree in a health-related field of study.
 The awards are based primarily on scholastic aptitude and performance, personal achievements, leadership, and community involvement.
 The applicant’s primary residence must be in one of the following towns: Portsmouth, Rye, New Castle, Greenland, Newington, and North Hampton, New Hampshire; Kittery, Elliot and York, Maine.

 The Edwina Foye scholarship was established in 1985 by colleagues, friends, and family to honor the memory of Edwina Foye, RN, a nurse who dedicated twenty-five years of service to Portsmouth Hospital (1952-1978).

-Rebecca Thompson, a resident of Eliot, ME was selected as the recipient of the $2,500 Edwina Foye Scholarship Award.
-Rebecca is studying at the Northeastern University in Boston, MA entering her first year in the masters in speech and language program.
+Annika Hamilton, a resident of Greenland was selected as the recipient of a $5,000 Edwina Foye Scholarship Award.
+Annika is studying at the University of New Hampshire for her master’s of nursing.

-To be eligible for award consideration, applicants continuously must have been and continue to be a resident of one (or more) of the following communities (Portsmouth, North Hampton, Greenland, Rye, Newington, New Castle, New Hampshire; or, Kittery, Eliot, or York, Maine for a minimum of two (2) years prior to the award year.
-Applicants must be pursuing a health-related field of study as an undergraduate or graduate student in an accredited institution of learning.
-Greatest consideration will be given to academic achievement as exemplified by class rank, GPA, and test scores; also considered are course difficulty, work shortage areas of need in Seacoast, job experience, community service, evidence of dedication to chosen field of study, and financial need.
+To be eligible for award consideration, applicants must be a current resident of one of the following communities (Portsmouth, North Hampton, Greenland, Rye, Newington and New Castle, New Hampshire; or, Kittery, Eliot, and York, Maine) for a minimum of two (2) years prior to the award year.
+Applicants must be pursuing a health-related field of study as an undergraduate (not limited to high school seniors) or graduate student in an accredited institution of learning.
+Greatest consideration will be given to academic achievement as exemplified by class rank, GPA, and test scores; also considered are course difficulty, work shortage areas of need on the Seacoast, job experience, community service, evidence of dedication to the chosen field of study, and financial need.

 To apply for a scholarship, an applicant must complete and postmark his or her application to the Foundation for Seacoast Health no later than April 1st.

-All candidates must submit scores from appropriate tests (see list below), prior to the scholarship application deadline, even if test scores are not required by schools for admittance.
+All candidates must submit scores from appropriate tests (see list below), prior to the scholarship application deadline.
 Scores from tests administered prior to 2005 are inadmissible for traditional students.
-Non-traditional students (individuals returning to school after an extended absence of 5 years or more) should contact the Foundation for Seacoast Health office for further clarification.
+Non-traditional students (individuals returning to school after an extended absence of 5 years or more) should contact the Foundation for Seacoast Health office

 - Graduate Record Exam (GRE) or Graduate Medical Aptitude Test (GMAT)